jpwol/thorn.nvim/README.md

 ---

-_thorn_ provides a few customization options right now, as well as a way to change the color/style of any highlight group of your choosing.
+_thorn_ provides a good amount of customization options, as well as a way to change the color/style of any highlight group of your choosing.

-In your _lazy_ plugin,
+In your plugin setup ([lazy.nvim](https://github.com/folke/lazy.nvim) plugin structure used as reference),

 ```lua
 return {